RouninMedia/Universal-Ajax/README.md

 # Universal-Ajax

-A concise wrapper for XMLHttpRequest requiring 4 parameters and designed to be deployed everywhere.
+A concise wrapper for XMLHttpRequest designed to be deployed everywhere.

 The function `getRemoteResponse` requires 2 parameters: